Master of Science in Nursing/Business Administration - MSN/MBA Dual Degree Program

 Degree Requirements for the MSN/MBA

-The dual degree Master of Science in Nursing and Master of Business Administration program prepares professional nurses for leadership roles in nursing administration, providing them with the knowledge and skills needed to successfully manage healthcare organizations in a dynamic environment.
+The dual degree Master of Science in Nursing and Master of Business Administration program prepares professional nurses for leadership roles in nursing administration, providing them with the knowledge and skills needed to successfully manage healthcare organizations in dynamic environments.
 Graduate study in nursing requires the acquisition and systematic application of knowledge and skills in nursing practice, evidence based practice, and nursing role.
 Advance critical thinking skills in nursing are enhanced through the study of theory and research.
 Graduate study in business offers an integrated curriculum that blends theoretical concepts with practical applications.

 A student will be awarded a Master of Science in Nursing/Business Administration degree upon completion of this program.

 • Assume advanced leadership roles in a variety of health care settings, applying leadership roles in a variety of health care settings, applying leadership skills to work effectively with individuals and teams in organizational situations.

 • Exemplify ethical, legal, and professional standards for advanced nursing practice.